White Fang 2: Myth of the White Wolf: Reception

-On the review aggregator website Rotten Tomatoes, White Fang 2 was considered "Fresh", currently holding an approval rating of 71%.
+On the review aggregator website Rotten Tomatoes, White Fang 2 was considered "Fresh", currently holding an approval rating of 71% with an average rating of 6.3/10, based on seven critic reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert gave the film three out of four stars, stating: "What's best about the film is a kind of fresh-air exuberance, an innocence.
 The adventures in this movie are fun - not frightening, violent, or depressing.
 The villains are bad, but not subhuman, and at the end I was positively grateful for a scene where the bad guy tries to get away in a wagon full of gold, with the heroine tied up behind him, and Henry and the dog trying to save her.
 This was so old-fashioned it was almost daring."

 Lois Alter Mark of Entertainment Weekly gave the film a B rating, concluding that White Fang 2 would be a better film if the filmmakers gave the "four-legged hero" more screen time.
 "If only White Fang 2: Myth of the White Wolf had kept the camera on its four-legged hero and let animal trainer Joe Camp (Homeward Bound) work his magic, it too could have been as effective as jujubes in keeping kids glued to their seats."

 Robert Faires of The Austin Chronicle gave the film three out of five stars.
 He also opined that the movie gets better when the animals are on the screen.
 "It's best when the wolves are moving.
 Maybe when the third one is made - the final scene screams ‘White Fang: The Next Generation’ - they'll leave the humans out of it and just run with the pack."
 The Movie Scene also gave the film three out of five stars, stating that White Fang 2 is not a bad film, but it is inferior to its predecessor and that the movie is pleasant for the young audiences, but is not a great entertainment for adult people.
 "What this all boils down to is that White Fang 2: Myth of the White Wolf is solid entertainment for its intended young audience but offers little for any adult watching it with their kids."

 Rita Kempley of The Washington Post didn't like the film.
 She praised the animals' performances, but criticized the human actors.
 "The animal actors are superb - you really think White Fang is a goner in a couple of instances - but the humans have basically reached the level of their own incompetence.
 Perhaps no one in the cast was able to obey Chief Moses Joseph's injunction to set the inner wolf free.
 The audience, on the other hand, will surely be howling."